 The Reverend Dr. Robert Lawrence Civic Engagement Summit is designed to strengthen the social fabric of our community, region, and Commonwealth through conversations and dialogues.
 Speakers engage the audience in thought-provoking discussions designed to improve the quality of life in our communities through a collective process.
-At a time when communities nationwide are troubled and traditional “solutions” no longer provide the needed relief, a new paradigm must be embraced in order to create true solutions to our communities’ current and future problems.
-That paradigm begins with a true understanding of what we consider our assets as well as reliance on our neighbors and collaboration with one another to build stronger communities from within.
-Please join us for a dialogue that makes a difference.
+Creating solutions to our communities' current and future problems starts with a true understanding our our assets and collaboration's role in building stronger communities from within.

-Last year’s Summit took place on Friday, April 15th.
-Our keynote speakers included David Campbell, Ph.D., Packey J. Dee Professor of American Democracy at the University of Notre Dame and Rev. Brenda Girton-Mitchell, J.D., Director of the Center for Faith-Based and Neighborhood Partnerships at the U.S. Department of Education.
+The last Summit took place on April 15, 2016.
+Our keynote speakers included David Campbell, Ph.D., Packey J. Dee Professor of American Democracy at the University of Notre Dame and Rev. Brenda Girton-Mitchell, J.D., founder and CEO of Girton-Mitchell Associates LLC and former Director of the Center for Faith-Based and Neighborhood Partnerships at the U.S. Department of Education.

 Previous Keynote Speakers